 A bond is a security that represents an agreement to repay borrowed money.
-Watch this video to learn more about how you may be able to use bonds to add income.
+Learn more about how you may be able to use bonds to add income.

 Adding bonds may create a more balanced portfolio, more diversity and reduced risk.
 Get started in bond investing by learning a few basic bond market terms.